brotatotes/bht-automation/bht gen 3/Mark/Chapter 4/Mark 4 18 bht.md

 # Mark 4:18 Commentary Help Text

 ## BHT:
-Some people, described as seeds sown among thorns, are characterized by their worldly dispositions, being excessively concerned with acquiring earthly riches and gratifying their carnal and sensual appetites.
-Despite their inclination towards the world, these individuals still find themselves compelled to listen to the teachings of the word, whether it be out of habit or the inner voice of conscience.
-This serves as a reminder to prioritize spiritual matters over worldly concerns.
+Some hearers of the word are like thorny ground, characterized by their worldly dispositions and excessive concern for earthly riches and carnal desires.
+Nevertheless, they still find themselves attending the ministry of the word, driven by custom or their own consciences.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: